njmiller/eventtypeidentification/README.md

-# eventtypeidentification
+# Event Type Identification
-3D CNN to identify the type of an event in AMEGO-X/ComPair
+3D CNN to identify the class of an event in an AMEGO-X/ComPair type system.

+Needs the following libraries
+* PyTorch
+* Numpy
+* Matplotlib
+* PyRoot
+* Scikit-Learn